MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/stored-completions.md

 ### How much stored completion data can I store?

-You can store a maximum 10GB of data.
+You can store a maximum 10 GB of data.

 ### Can I prevent stored completions from ever being enabled on a subscription?

-You will need to open a case with customer support to disable stored completions at the subscription level.
+You'll need to open a case with customer support to disable stored completions at the subscription level.

 ### TypeError: Completions.create() got an unexpected argument 'store'

-This error occurs when you are running an older version of the OpenAI client library.
+This error occurs when you're running an older version of the OpenAI client library.
 Run  `pip install openai --upgrade`.